SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 reconstruction...).
 Any  setup of interest  may be registered  with an unique *tag*.
 The  tag is a simple character string  which uses an URN scheme.
-For  example, Falaise  version  3.0.0  is released  with  the registered     simulation    setup     version     2.1    with     tag `urn:snemo:demonstrator:simulation:2.1.
-This   is    the   default simulation setup  whcih will be  used if not explicitely  requested by the user.
+For  example, Falaise  version  3.0.0  is released  with  the registered     simulation    setup     tag     2.1    with     tag `urn:snemo:demonstrator:simulation:2.1.
+This   is    the   default simulation setup  which will be  used if not explicitely  requested by the user.

 Thus, in the `flsimulate.simulation` section, the simulation setup tag